Manu Koenig speaks at a supervisors meeting about the Santa Cruz County budget May 14.

 SANTA CRUZ >> Santa Cruz County supervisors on Tuesday approved a budget that was 10.5% smaller than the prior fiscal year and had 16% less money for road maintenance.

-The $1.2 billion budget includes more than $80 million for road repair and maintenance, and that was not not enough, said Santa Cruz County Supervisor Manu Koenig.
+The $1.2 billion budget includes more than $80 million for road repair and maintenance.
+That was not enough, said Santa Cruz County Supervisor Manu Koenig.
 Koenig voted against the budget’s approval in a 4-1 vote and urged county staff to allocate more money for roads including at the expense of other county departments.

 Stay informed on Santa Cruz County’s biggest issues.